Skip to main content

 Zooming

-The zoom buttons and the slider bar found in the header of the linear genome view can be used to zoom in and out on the view
+The zoom buttons and slider in the LGV header can be used to zoom in and out.
+You can also:

-• hold the Shift key and click and drag the linear genome view to create a "rubberband" selection
+• hold Shift and click-and-drag to create a rubberband selection

-• hold the Shift key without click and drag to just reveal a red vertical guide bar on the linear genome view
+• hold Shift without dragging to reveal a red vertical guide bar

 Re-ordering tracks